dvanderelst-classes/python-class/README.md

 ### GitHub

-All materials for the course are available on the UC GitHub.
+All materials for the class are available from this GitHub repository.
 Every section of the class has a dedicated folder with some files and folders in it:

-- File ending in ```ipynb```: These are the course note files I use in class.
+- File ending in ```ipynb```: These are the class note files I use in class.
 When clicked, these files render in your browser.
 - Files ending in ```md```: These are formatted text files.
 When clicked, they will render in your browser allowing you to read them.
 - Files ending in ```odp```: These files are presentations.
 If you click these files, you will get a notice that the file can not be displayed.
 However, a *download* button will appear.
 Clicking this button will allow you to download the file and open it in PowerPoint or OpenOffice/LibreOffice (free alternatives to Office).
-- Data files (ending in ```csv```, ```txt``` or ```dat```): For some sections of the course, you will need to download data files.
+- Data files (ending in ```csv```, ```txt``` or ```dat```): For some sections of the class, you will need to download data files.
 These can typically be found in a sub folder called *data*.
 To download a data file click it.
 You will see a rendering of the data file.
 Now click the *raw* button.
 This will give you access to the data file itself.
 Now, use your browser menu to save the file (For example, ```File> Save Page...```).

 ### Datacamp courses

-As part of this course, you will complete courses on datacamp.com.
+As part of this class, you will complete courses on datacamp.com.
 Use this link to enroll in these:

 [datacamp group](https://www.datacamp.com/groups/shared_links/04902021eeb0264251a7a6486a02929cb2221259)